Drones in construction – designing for urban air mobility

 It is clear that the use of drones will continue to increase in the construction industry.
 There are potentially significant cost, time and safety benefits in using this technology and it will be interesting to see how the use of drones and the law surrounding them will develop in the future.

-This article was written by James Worthington and Sara Cunningham at Charles Russell Speechlys, and was first published as a blog by Practical Law Construction on 5 May 2020.
-For more information, please contact James on +44 (0)20 7427 1070 or at email@example.com or Sara on +44(0)207427 6612 or at firstname.lastname@example.org.
+This article was written by James Worthington and Sara Cunningham at Charles Russell Speechlys, and was originally published as a blog by Practical Law Construction on 5 May 2020 and updated in July 2020.

 News & Insights